lithiferous/butterfly-api/README.md

 Implementation of the database is not decoupled from the `lowdb` module, therefore, the methods called inside `controllers` would become obsolete once refactoring for a real database is required.
 The regular approach of having a `Base` database model that is overloaded with either `LocalFsDB` or `MongoDB` adapters should suffice, but the implementation requires further investigation into project resources.

-## Task

-Butterfly critique is already a pretty great API, but we think it would be even better if it let users critique butterflies.
-Your task is to create new API endpoints that:

-1. Allow a user to rate butterflies on a scale of 0 through 5
-1. Allow retrieval of a list of a user's rated butterflies, sorted by rating

-You should also provide a small **write-up** that explains the decisions (for instance, the HTTP verbs for new endpoints) and trade-offs you made.
-If you add any new dependencies, spend some time talking about why you chose them.

-You are free to refactor or improve any code you think should be refactored, but please include a note about such changes in your write-up.
-Any changes you make should be scoped and explained as though you are opening a pull request against an existing codebase used in a production API service.

-If you have any questions or concerns, please do not hesitate to contact us!

-### What we're looking for

-- Your code should be extensible and reusable
-- Your code should be well tested
-- Your code should be tidy and adhere to conventions
-- Your changes should be well-scoped and explained in the write-up
-- Your write-up should be thoughtful and coherent

-❗️ Note: please do not write your name anywhere in your solution, since this prevents us from evaluating it anonymously.

-### Scoring rubric

-You will be scored on the following aspects of your work:

-- Endpoint implementation
-- Endpoint design
-- Appropriate testing of new code
-- Tidiness and adherence to conventions
-- Appropriate refactoring
-- Communication in the write-up

-0 = poor 1 = adequate 2 = exceptional

-The maximum possible score is 12.

-## Developing

-### Requirements

-- Node v14.x
-- npm v6

 ### Setup